JPC-AV/video_qc_jpc_av/developer_docs/cli-documentation.md

         main_cli()
 ````

-* If no paths are provided or `--gui` is passed, the application launches in GUI mode.
+* If `--gui` is passed, the application launches in GUI mode.
 * Otherwise, it proceeds in CLI mode, updating configuration settings and running processing.

 ```python